ToshiSoftware/N-Gauge-PICO2W/README.md

 https://youtu.be/Lsk5eA7wmyE

-You can see a diorama of the layout and the tram running here (Japanese only):
+You can see a diorama of the layout and the tram running here (No audio description):

 https://youtu.be/IACruLuuN5w